SuperagenticAI/agentvectordb/agentvectordb/EMBEDDINGS_GUIDE.md

     # If creating a custom Cohere wrapper (for more control or if not in registry):
     # import cohere # pip install cohere
-    # from agentvector.embeddings import BaseEmbeddingFunction
+    # from agentvectordb.embeddings import BaseEmbeddingFunction
     # class MyCohereEF(BaseEmbeddingFunction):
     #     def __init__(self, api_key: str, model_name="embed-english-v3.0"):
     #         self.co = cohere.Client(api_key)